 During 2019, we entered into a joint venture in which we own a 50% interest through which we are paying certain legal and advisory expenses in connection with various rent laws and ordinances which govern certain of our properties.
-During the three months ended March 31, 2022 and 2021, the Company incurred \$0.02 million and \$0.02 million, respectively, of such expenses, which are recorded as part of general and administrative in the Condensed Consolidated Statements of Operations, and the Company has fulfilled its commitment in the joint venture.
+During the three and six months ended June 30, 2022, the Company incurred \$0.09 million and \$0.11 million, respectively, and during the three and six months ended June 30, 2021, the Company incurred \$0.04 million and \$0.06 million, respectively of such expenses, which are recorded as part of general and administrative in the Condensed Consolidated Statements of Operations, and the Company has fulfilled its commitment in the joint venture.

 The operations of Clipper Realty Inc. and its consolidated subsidiaries are carried on primarily through the Operating Partnership.
 The Company has elected to be taxed as a Real Estate Investment Trust ("REIT") under Sections 856 through 860 of the Internal Revenue Code (the "Code").
-The Company is the sole general partner of the Operating Partnership and the Operating Partnership is the sole managing member of the LLCs that comprised the Predecessor.
+The Company is the sole general partner of the Operating Partnership and the Operating Partnership is the sole managing member of the LLCs that comprise the Operating Properties of the Company.

-At March 31, 2022, the Company's interest, through the Operating Partnership, in the LLCs that own the properties generally entitles it to 37.9% of the aggregate cash distributions from, and the profits and losses of, the LLCs.
+At June 30, 2022, the Company's interest, through the Operating Partnership, in the LLCs that own the properties generally entitles it to 37.9% of the aggregate cash distributions from, and the profits and losses of, the LLCs.

-The Company determined that the Operating Partnership and the LLCs are variable interest entities ("VIEs") and that the Company was the primary beneficiary.
+The Company determined that the Operating Partnership and the LLCs are variable interest entities ("VIEs") and that the Company had control over these entities and was the primary beneficiary.
 The assets and liabilities of these VIEs represented substantially all of the Company's assets and liabilities.